corda/corda-docs-portal/content/en/docs/corda-os/4.4/corda-configuration-file.md

 Only the JARs in the directories are added, not the directories themselves.
 This is useful for including JDBC drivers and the like. e.g. `jarDirs = [ ${baseDirectory}"/libs" ]`.
 (Note that you have to use the `baseDirectory` substitution value when pointing to a relative path).*Default:* not definedIf set, will enable JMX metrics reporting via the Jolokia HTTP/JSON agent on the corresponding port.
-Default Jolokia access url is [http://127.0.0.1:port/jolokia/](http://127.0.0.1:port/jolokia/)*Default:* not definedProvides an option for registering an alternative JMX reporter.
+Default Jolokia access url is `http://127.0.0.1:port/jolokia/`

+*Default:* not definedProvides an option for registering an alternative JMX reporter.
 Available options are `JOLOKIA` and `NEW_RELIC`.The Jolokia configuration is provided by default.
 The New Relic configuration leverages the [Dropwizard](https://metrics.dropwizard.io/3.2.3/manual/third-party.html) NewRelicReporter solution.
 See [Introduction to New Relic for Java](https://docs.newrelic.com/docs/agents/java-agent/getting-started/introduction-new-relic-java) for details on how to get started and how to install the New Relic Java agent.*Default:* `JOLOKIA`